bediger4000/combinatory-logic/README.md

 For example, issuing the command `match S K K` would cause the reduction of `S (I K) (S K) K` to stop after a single contraction.

+###Reading in files

+* `load "filename"`

+You have to double-quote filenames with whitespace or non-alphanumeric characters in them.
+You can use absolute filenames (beginning with "/") or you can filenames relative to the current working directory of the `cl` process.

+The `load` command works during a session.
+You can get the same effect at interpreter start-up with the `-L filename` command line flag.

+##Examples